Hermaeus1618/PatternRecognition/README.md

 # STOCK PATTERN RECOGNITION DATASET

 Here is the complete dataset in ZIP Format.

-The code cannot be provided as the model was a cooporate project, but the training data is gathered form public source and can be distributed.
+Unfortunately the code cannot be provided as the model was a corporate project, but the training data is gathered form public source and can be distributed.

 This file contains several files which are numpy 1-D array in binary format.